A Weekend in downtown Charleston, SC

 lewis bbq food

-Be prepared to wait in line though as this place was named by Southern Living as one of the top 50 BBQ joints in the south in 2018 (FWIW, Home Team BBQ, which is a short walk from here, was also on this list).
+Be prepared to wait in line though as this place was named by Southern Living as one of the top 50 BBQ joints in the south in 2023.
+We also accidentally order more, but it’s even great the next day as a left over!

 Find your inner Southern charm at a local distillery